-- Short-Term respite will not duplicate any other Medicaid State Plan service or other services otherwise available to the recipient at no cost (e.g., provided as charity care); - Short-Term Respite must address the needs identified in the assessment and address goals/objectives identified in the member's individualized POC; - Local Education Agencies (LEAs) may not provide this service; - Short term respite care pre-approved for the duration of 72 hours per episode, with a maximum of 300 hours allowed per calendar year.
+- Short-Term Respite must address the needs identified in the assessment and address goals/objectives identified in the member's individualized POC; - Local Education Agencies (LEAs) may not provide this service; - Short term respite care pre-approved for the duration of 72 hours per episode, with a maximum of 300 hours allowed per calendar year.
 These limitations can be exceeded through prior authorization by the CSoC contractor or inclusion in the approved POC; - Services provided to children and youth must include communication and coordination with the family and/or legal guardian.
 Coordination with other child serving systems should occur as needed to achieve the treatment goals.
-All coordination must be documented in the youth's treatment record;

-- Medicaid federal financial participation (FFP) will not be claimed for the cost of room and board.
+All coordination must be documented in the youth's treatment record; - Medicaid federal financial participation (FFP) will not be claimed for the cost of room and board.
 The Medicaid rate does not include costs for room and board; - Respite care may be provided by a licensed respite care facility, with the availability of community outings.
-Community outings would be included on the approved POC and would include activities, such as school attendance or other school activities or other activities the individual would receive if they were not receiving respite from a center-based respite facility.
+Community outings would be included on the approved POC and would include activities, such as school attendance, other school activities, or other activities the individual would receive if they were not receiving respite from a center-based respite facility.
 Such community outings would allow the individual's routine not to be interrupted.
-Respite is not provided inside a provider facility; - Respite services provided by or in an Institution for Mental Disease (IMD) are not covered: - Short term respite care may not be provided simultaneously with crisis stabilization services; and - Short-Term Respite may be provided concurrently with the development of the POC.
+Respite is not provided inside a provider facility; - Respite services provided by or in an Institution for Mental Disease (IMD) are not covered; - Short term respite care may not be provided simultaneously with crisis stabilization services; and - Short-Term Respite may be provided concurrently with the development of the POC.